-VetAgro Sup was created in 2010 from the merge of the National Veterinary School of Lyon (1761), the National School of Veterinary Services (1973) and the National Engineering School of Agricultural Work of Clermont-Ferrand (1984).
+VetAgro Sup was created in 2010 following the merger of the French National Veterinary School of Lyon (1761), the French National School of Veterinary Services (1973), and the French National School of Agricultural Engineering of Clermont-Ferrand (1984).

-The National Veterinary School of Lyon, the world’s first veterinary school.
+The French National Veterinary School of Lyon: the world’s first veterinary school

-On August 4th, 1761, Claude Bourgelat, Director of the Academy of horse riding of Lyon, obtained from King Louis XV to create “a school where the principles and methods of curing livestock diseases would be publicly taught”.
+On August 4, 1761, Claude Bourgelat, director of the Equestrian Academy of Lyon, obtained permission from King Louis XV to create “a school where the principles and methods involved in curing livestock diseases would be publicly taught”.
 This project became reality thanks to the support of Bourgelat’s friend, Henri-Léonard Bertin, who was then Comptroller General.
-At the beginning of the following year, the first students were welcomed into an old hostel in the La Guillotière district of Lyon.
-The Institution was raised to the rank of Royal Veterinary School in 1764 and continued to flourish on this site until 1796 when, having become too small, and conditions in the building were unhealthy.
-The school was then moved to the Vaise district on the banks of the Saône, in the former Couvent des Deux-Amants, located along the banks of the Saône River.
+At the beginning of the following year, the school opened its doorsfirst students were welcomed into an old hostel in the La Guillotière district of Lyon.
+The Institution became the Royal Veterinary School.
+It continued to grow but occupied the same facilities.
+By 1796, the location had become too small, and conditions in the building were unhealthy.
+The school was then moved to the Vaise district.
+It was housed in the former Couvent des Deux-Amants, located along the banks of the Saône River.